PC Zone: Review system

 PC Zone prided itself on its reviews scoring system, which was based on the idea that 50% was an average grade.
 As a result, many publishers accused the magazine of being too harsh.
 Games that scored 75-89% were given a Recommended Award; games that scored 90% or more were given a Classic Award.
 Very few games, perhaps only ten a year, received the latter distinction.
 Games scoring under 20% were given the PC Zone Dump award (Previously the PC Zone Pants).

 As a combined result of its honest scoring system and its age, PC Zone managed to acquire many UK and world print exclusives in terms of news, previews and reviews.
-PC Zone contained world exclusive previews for Half-Life 2, Doom 3, and Deus Ex, the first of which achieved a near-record score of 97%, a ranking it shared with three other games: Quake II, Alone in the Dark 2 and the relatively unknown flight simulator EF2000.
+PC Zone contained world exclusive previews for Half-Life 2, Doom 3, and Deus Ex, the first of which achieved a near-record score of 97%, a ranking it shared with three other games: Quake II, Alone in the Dark 2, and the relatively unknown flight simulator EF2000.

-The lowest scoring game ever was The Compelling Adventures of A.Gent, which garnered a score of 2%, as they stated it had "...gone straight to budget because there's no way it could live as a full-priced game."
-The lowest scoring non-game release was Page 3 Calendar & Screensaver, which managed to score in the negatives at -10%.
+The lowest scoring game ever was Big Brother: The Game in 2000.
+It garnered a score of 1%, summarized with "Truly woeful, and the fact that Infogrames hasn't stuck the game in a box and is only collecting a tenner shows how embarrassed [they are] by this unmitigated piece of trash."
+The lowest scoring non-game release was Page 3 Calendar & Screensaver in 1996, which managed to score in the negatives at -10%.